-Greg Byrne has loved words, languages, stories and the smell of books for as long as he can remember, and is grateful that he can combine this passion with his other, teaching.
+Greg Byrne has loved words, languages, stories and the smell of books ever since he was a young boy, and he is grateful that he can combine this passion with his other great love, teaching.

 1983: Bachelor of Education (Edith Cowan University)